leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 ### ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) Step 3.
 Springy Calibration

+*You should start with the Springy adjustment bolt only just touching the Spring Cap part, with little to no tension on the spring.*

 Put a scrap of PTFE into Gate 0.
 Run the command `MMU_SELECT GATE=0`.

 Feed a **new** piece of filament at least 250mm long into Gate 0 and past the encoder.